-Sports drinks are popular with individuals who work out and play sports.
-The purpose of sports drinks is to replenish the body of what it has lost during exercise, such as fluids and minerals.
-Sports drinks also contain electrolytes, which are substances containing ions that the body needs to have good blood chemistry and muscle action.
-Since sports drinks contain sugar and calories, they may not be ideal for individuals who are looking to lose weight.
-Instead, water with electrolytes may be consumed.
+Sports drinks are a popular option for those who work out and play sports, but what is their purpose?
+Well, they're set to replenish the body of what it has lost during exercise (such as fluids and minerals.)
+Sports drinks also contain electrolytes — substances containing ions that the body needs in order to have good blood chemistry and muscle action.
+But, since sports drinks contain sugar and calories, they might not be ideal for those looking to lose weight.
+What can you rely on instead?
+Water with electrolytes.

 Video of the Day

 Electrolytes are electrically-charged substances found in your urine, blood and other bodily fluids.
-They are needed to keep a healthy balance within the body.
-Electrolytes come in different forms, including chlorine, potassium, phosphate, magnesium, calcium and sodium.
-You must keep electrolytes balanced within your body to allow it to maintain proper water amounts in your body, balance blood acidity, allow for proper muscle action, and to allow other important processes to occur.
-Sweat releases electrolytes, so in order to replenish them, you must consume foods and drinks that contain electrolytes.
+They work to keep a healthy balance within the body, and come in different forms such as chlorine, potassium, phosphate, magnesium, calcium and sodium.
+Maintaining your electrolytes balanced within your body allows it to maintain proper water amounts, balance blood acidity, employ proper muscle action and allow other important processes to occur.
+Electrolytes escape the body via sweat, so in order to replenish them, you must consume foods and drinks that contain them.

-Water is the best fluid for hydrating and regulating the body's temperatures.
-When you consume water with electrolytes during exercise, you replenish the body quickly.
-Your body needs to have a certain amount of water and electrolytes daily.
-Working out and sweating a lot increases the amount needed of each.
+The best fluid for hydrating and regulating the body's temperatures is right in front of you: water.
+When you consume water with electrolytes during exercise, the body is replenished more quickly.
+Your body needs to have a certain amount of water and electrolytes daily, and sweating a lot increases the amount needed of each.

-One of the benefits of electrolytes, according to "Fluids & Electrolytes Made Incredibly Easy," is that it prevents dehydration.
+According to the book "Fluids & Electrolytes Made Incredibly Easy," one of the benefits of electrolytes is the prevention of dehydration.
 By consuming water with electrolytes, those who exercise should be able to avoid an electrolyte imbalance within their bodies.
-The side effects of electrolyte imbalance -- when electrolytes are too high or low, which changes the amount of water in the body -- include fatigue, nausea, vomiting, sweating, diarrhea and problems with the kidneys.
+The side effects of electrolyte imbalance (when electrolytes are too high or low, which changes the amount of water in the body), include fatigue, nausea, kidney problems and a slew of other unpleasant body retaliations.